Is Teen Mania only for teenagers?

 Is Teen Mania in other countries?

-Garden Valley, TX is the official headquarters of Teen Mania Ministries.
+Dallas, TX is the official headquarters of Teen Mania International.

 In addition, we have a logistical affiliate in Ontario, Canada which exists to support Canadians who wish to participate in any of Teen Mania’s programs.
 We are registered as a non-profit in Canada as “Teen Mania Canada.”

 We also have a partnership with Impact Africa, a year-long internship program for Honor Academy graduates headquartered in Johannesburg, South Africa.

 If there is a current Teen Mania participant (Global Expeditions missionary) that you would like to provide financial support for, you can use their ID# (get this directly from the participant) to donate towards them online, by phone, or through the mail.

 Click here to donate to a Global Expeditions Missionary

 If you would like to donate directly to Teen Mania International and/or become a regular supporter, you may click here.

 Checks can be written to Teen Mania International and mailed to:

 P.O.
 Box 619010